zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 ## Objective

-The objective in this test is to verify that all IP addresses of the domain's authoritative name servers are not announced from the same ASN (autonomous system number).
+The objective in this test is to verify that all IP addresses of the domain's authoritative name servers are announced from different ASNs (autonomous system number).
 See [RFC 1930] and [Wikipedia] for an explanation of AS (autonomous system).

 This test is done separately on IPv4 and IPv6, and both must match the criterion.

-[RFC 2182], section 3.1 clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
+[RFC 2182][RFC 2182#3.1], section 3.1, clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
 The objective is to minimise the likelihood of a single failure disabling all of them.